 Here are 10 facts about boarding schools which the schools want you to know.
 If you are considering sending your child to boarding school, this data and information will address some of your concerns.

-Most boarding schools prepare their students for college level work.
+Most boarding schools prepare their students for college-level work.
 Hence the name, "college prep" or "prep" which you will see in many school names.
 Most boarding schools are coeducational.
-But there are about a hundred schools which are single sex schools.
+But there are about a hundred schools that are single-sex schools.
 They accept and teach only boys or girls.

 Most boarding schools will give you a discount if you have more than one child attending the school.
 They will also generally give you a discount for cash payment of your tuition.
 Tuition bills are rendered twice a year.
 Paying them in two payments will result in savings.
 See your financial consultant for advice on how to take advantage of discounts available to you.